michellemounde/dev/docs/CONTRIBUTING.md

 Congratulations :tada::tada: The GitHub team thanks you :sparkles:.

-Once your PR is merged, your contributions will be publicly visible on the [Portfolio](https://michellemounde.github.io/dev/).
+Once your PR is merged, your contributions will be publicly visible on the [Dev Website](https://michellemounde.github.io/dev/).

 Now that you are part of the GitHub docs community, feel free to contribute more.